tzapu/WiFiManager/README.md

 #include <WiFiManager.h>
 ```

-- Initialise library, the paramater is the Acces Point Name
+- Initialise library, in your setup function add
 ```
 //parameter is eeprom start
 WiFiManager wifi;
 ```

-- In your setup function add
+- Also in the setup function add
 ```
 //parameter is name of access point wifi.autoConnect("AP-NAME");